OwaisAfsar/Implementing-BERT-language-model/README.md

 language inference, without substantial taskspecific architecture modifications.

 ## Point for running the code:
-* Make sure to add dataset files in 'Dataset' forlder.
+* Make sure to add dataset files in 'Dataset' folder.
 * After training the model, 3-files will be generated in Output folder.
 ### For testing purpose:
 * Go into the outputs/'Name' directory where the fine tuned models will be saved.
 There, you should find 3 files; config.json,